HornaHomeLab/Actions_Releases/README.md

 # Sample workflow
 Example Workflow to place in application repository to trigger Releases creation on `pull requests`.
+It includes the deployment to dev environment using workflows from [Actions_Deployments](https://github.com/HornaHomeLab/Actions_Deployments).

 When PR is opened, pre-release is created on each push.
 If the current version is overlapping with existing Full Release version,